Short on time? Our pick for the best family tent is the REI Co-op Wonderland 6 with the Mudroom.

 Most families are car camping, meaning they’re pitching their tent right outside their vehicle.
 For this reason, weight isn’t usually a huge issue for family tents.

-If you’re planning to backpack with your family, however, you’ll want to pay close attention to your tent weight.
+If you’re planning to backpack with your family, however, you’ll want to pay close attention to your tent’s packed weight.

 Porch or Screen Room

-When it comes to family camping, having a porch (called a vestibule in camp speak) or a screen room attached to the tent is primo.
+When it comes to camping with your family, having a porch (called a vestibule in camp speak) or a screen room attached to the tent is primo.

 This feature gives you more space to spread out or find shelter from the sun and bugs.
 Plus– they’re just cute and fun.